Introduction to psychology

 Job opportunities exist at every level of higher education for psychology, but 30% of the 3.5 million bachelor’s degree holders continued to a graduate degree after 4 years.
 Accelerated programs, where institutions offer a bachelor’s and master’s of the same field in less time, are common among bachelor’s of psychology programs.
 This makes a graduate’s degree and all its benefits cheaper and easier to earn.

 The diverse field of psychology is suitable for students with solid communication and literacy skills looking to learn more about the mind.
-Whether you’re an aspiring counselor looking to study mood disorders or a budding grade school teacher looking to better shape the young minds of students, a bachelor’s degree in psychology can help you.
+Whether you’re an aspiring counselor looking to study mood disorders or a budding grade school teacher looking to better shape the young minds of students, a bachelor’s degree in psychology is an excellent building block.

 About the degree